Error analysis of tau-leap simulation methods: Strong error analysis for Euler and midpoint tau-leaping

 Centering the Poisson processes, we have

 where $M^V$ is a martingale.

-To obtain the desired results, we must understand the behavior of the first and third terms on the right of \eqref{eq:errpr}.
+To obtain the desired results, we must understand the behavior of the first and third terms on the right-hand side of (\ref{eq:errpr}).
 We begin by considering the third term.
 We begin by defining $U^{V,2}$ and $\tilde{U}^{V,2}$ by

 Then,